aws/aws-iot-device-sdk-embedded-C/README.md

 * CMake 3.2.0 or any newer version for utilizing the build system of the repository.
 * C90 compiler such as gcc
-    * Due to the use of mbedtls in corePKCS11, a C99 compiler is required if building the PKCS11 demos or the CMake [install target](#installation).
+    * Due to the use of mbedtls in corePKCS11, a C99 compiler is required if building the PKCS11 demos.
 * Although not a part of the ISO C90 standard, `stdint.h` is required for fixed-width integer types that include `uint8_t`, `int8_t`, `uint16_t`, `uint32_t` and `int32_t`, and constant macros like `UINT16_MAX`, while `stdbool.h` is required for boolean parameters in coreMQTT.
 For compilers that do not provide these header files, [coreMQTT](https://github.com/FreeRTOS/coreMQTT) provides the files [stdint.readme](https://github.com/FreeRTOS/coreMQTT/blob/main/source/include/stdint.readme) and [stdbool.readme](https://github.com/FreeRTOS/coreMQTT/blob/main/source/include/stdbool.readme), which can be renamed to `stdint.h` and `stdbool.h`, respectively, to provide the required type definitions.
 * A supported operating system.
 The ports provided with this repo are expected to work with all recent versions of the following operating systems, although we cannot guarantee the behavior on all systems.
     * Linux system with POSIX sockets, threads, RT, and timer APIs.
 (We have tested on Ubuntu 18.04).